cocos/cocos-docs/en/editor/extension/first.md

 }
 ```

-The meaning of the new fields is as follows.
+The description of the new fields is as follows.
 - `contributions`: Object (optional) - configuration related to the extension of the editor's existing functionality
     - `menu`: [], register the menu and bind the message.
-For details, please refer to [Customize Main Menu](./contributions-menu.md).
+For details, please refer to [Customize the Main Menu](./contributions-menu.md).
     - `messages`:[] - Register editor messages, which can be bound to one or more methods defined within the extension.
-See [custom messages] for more definition data (./contributions-messages.md).
+See [Customized Messages](./contributions-messages.md) for more definition data.

-For more definitions of the `package.json` format, please refer to [Extension Package Definitions](./define.md).
+For more definitions of the `package.json` format, please refer to [Definition of Extension](./define.md).

 ## Installing Dependencies and Compiling